“Wet wipes don’t flush and make up 93% of matter causing UK sewer blockages”.

 In many Countries around the world, 13th May is Mother Day.
-Our guest writer this week, Gus Stewart from GardenAble, shares some great recipes and activities for your vegetarian (or any) Mom! more “Time to Celebrate with a Vegetarian Mother Days”
+Our guest writer this week, Gus Stewart from GardenAble, shares some great recipes and activities for your vegetarian (or any) Mom!
+Continue reading “Time to Celebrate with a Vegetarian Mother Days”

 Did you know that Australian’s generate 360kgs of food waste every year?
 This is 8x more than the average Chinese person.
 The Chinese, however, throw away 61 million tonnes a year!
-Some incredible facts and figures from this year’s World’s Food Waste Winners! more “Food Waste Around the World”
+Some incredible facts and figures from this year’s World’s Food Waste Winners!
+Continue reading “Food Waste Around the World”

 In his second article from The News Lens, Nate Maynard, explores further the devastating human costs of Taiwan’s fossil fuel subsidies.
-A story that is played out across the world. more “The Devastating Human Costs of Taiwan’s Fossil Fuel Subsidies”
+A story that is played out across the world.
+Continue reading “The Devastating Human Costs of Taiwan’s Fossil Fuel Subsidies”

 Most of us are probably unaware of the dangers of Asbestos and in particular safe Asbestos Waste Reduction.
 Did you know that Asbestos is still regularly found in many homes over 30 years old?
 Virgil Anderson, who now suffers from asbestos cancer, has written extensively about this issue and writes about what we can do if we come across asbestos at home or work.